Why We Do What We Do August 15, 2016 14:27

 We spoke in a dimly-lit old theater, sharing our story about our son, Maverick’s, near-death experience.
 Afterward, an elderly lady pulled me aside to speak to me privately.
 She told me that decades earlier she had experienced the very same thing with one of her babies.

-We feel very passionate about sharing our stories and lessons because there may just be someone in our audience who God has brought there to gain even one glimmer of hope from what we've been through and what we’ve learned.
+We feel very passionate about sharing our stories and lessons because there may just be someone in our audience who might gain even one glimmer of hope from what we've been through and what we’ve learned.
 We do it to tell others that if we can do it, so can they.

 We do it for that lady in Syracuse, and for others just like her.